-In this chapter we will discuss the "pluggable look and feel" and a few basic Swing components, some of their methods, and the events they generate.
+We will discuss some of the methods of these GUI objects and the events they generate.
 We will also get familiar with four layout managers that help to arrange GUI components on the application's window.

-16.2 Pluggable Look and Feel
+17.2 Pluggable Look and Feel